-One of the main purposes of the clearing process is the authorization of the purchase.
+One of the main purposes of the clearing process is the authorisation of the purchase.

 The settlement is the final process of the processing.
 The acquirer settles its account with the merchant by paying out the money linked to the transaction.
 The money is now with the final and rightful owner and the transaction leaves the processing system.